chanthornsp/recompile-sqlsrv-php8.3/README.md

   tar -xvf pdo_sqlsrv-5.11.1.tgz
   ```

-- cd into the extracted directories
+- cd into the extracted each folder
+  -Example:

   ```bash
   cd sqlsrv-5.11.1
   cd pdo_sqlsrv-5.11.1
   ```

+## Compile the driver one at a time

 - Run